 The cause of intermittent explosive disorder appears to be a combination of biological and environmental factors.
 Lives have been torn apart by this disorder, but medications can help control the aggressive impulses.

 Most people with this disorder grew up in families where explosive behavior and verbal and physical abuse were common.
 Being exposed to this type of violence at an early age makes it more likely for these children to exhibit these same traits as they mature.
 There may also be a genetic component, causing this disorder to be passed down from parents to children.

-The majority of cases occur when the individual is between late adolescence and late twenties.
+The majority of cases occur when the individual is younger than 35 years old.
 There is some evidence that the neurotransmitter serotonin may play a role in this disorder.

-Although the prevalence of intermittent explosive disorder is unknown yet considered rare, the disorder is probably more common than realized and may be an important cause of violent behavior.
-Intermittent explosive disorder is more common in men.
+The disorder is probably more common than realized and may be an important cause of violent behavior.
+Some studies have found that intermittent explosive disorder is more common in men.

-Treatment could involve medication or therapy including behavioral modification, with the best prognosis utilizing a combination of the two.
+Treatment could involve medication or therapy, including behavioral modification, and a combination of both offers the best prognosis.
 Group counseling and anger management sessions can also be helpful.
 Relaxation techniques have been found to be useful in neutralizing anger.

 Studies suggest that patients with intermittent explosive disorder respond to treatment with antidepressants, anti-anxiety agents in the benzodiazepine family, anticonvulsants, and mood stabilizers.